-Figure 2 shows a comparison of the parametric and Kalman-Takens filter in reconstructing the Lorenz-63 x time series given noisy observations of the variable.
+Figure 2 shows a comparison of the parametric and Kalman-Takens filter in reconstructing the Lorenz-63 xtime series given noisy observations of the variable.
 The observed time series is corrupted by 60% noise.
-The green circles denote the noisy observations and the black solid line denotes the true trajectory of the variable [signal root mean square error (RMSE) = 4.76].
-In Fig. 2(a), results of the parametric filter (solid blue curve) reconstruction are shown.
-The parametric filter, operating with full knowledge of the underlying dynamical equations, is able to significantly
+The green circles denote the noisy observations and the black solid line denotes the true trajectory of the variable (signal RMSE= 4.76).
+In Figure 2(a), result of the parametric filter (solid blue curve) reconstruction are shown.
+The parametric filter, operating with full knowledge of the underlying dynamical equations, is able to significantly reduce the signal error (RMSE =2.87).
+Figure 2(b) shows the result of the Kalman-Takens filter reconstruction (solid red curve).
+Without knowledge of any model equations, the Kalman-Takens method is able to significantly reduce the signal error to a level comparable with the parametric filter (RMSE = 3.04).